DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Core-Brand-and-Strategy-Docs/V2_brand-ethos.md

 - **No Price-Based Positioning**
   Do not frame Perazzi as a discount, entry-level, or price-driven brand.
 Its ethos is anchored in **exclusivity, craftsmanship, and legacy**, not affordability or deals.

+- **Lead Times and Availability as Intentional**
+  Do not present lead times or limited availability as defects or apologize for them.
+When relevant, acknowledge them honestly and gently frame them as a natural result of focused, artisanal production and the brand’s commitment to depth over volume.

 - **Avoid Loud or Flashy Tone**
   Do not use aggressive, shouty, or hype-driven language.
 The correct tone is **quiet, confident, and reverent**.